The 2026 Operator’s Licence Compliance Standard: A Practical Guide for Transport Managers

 • No licence-checking system

-• Transport Manager not exercising continuous control
+• Transport Manager not exercising continuous and effective control

 FAQ – Operator Licence Compliance (2026)